 Making money from service arbitrage does not require a large team because it requires little in-house work.
 Since you intervene mostly at the beginning and the end of order fulfillment, you considerably lower the tasks.

-Drop servicing can be partially automated to make you money on autopilot, for example, by using automated sales funnels, outsourcing, AI-powered customer service.
-An effective strategy should require spending less time managing orders and free much time for product improvement and marketing.
+Drop servicing can be partially automated to make you money on autopilot, for example, by using automated sales funnels, outsourcing, and AI-powered customer service.
+An effective strategy should require spending less time managing orders and free more time for product improvement and marketing.

 You can do service arbitrage on a tight budget because you:

 - do not need to buy products before receiving orders

 - have no inventory cost

 - do not need a warehouse or to rent a commercial building (and web hosting is affordable)

 - can lower costs related to employees management

 As we have seen, the money you need to start drop servicing is low.
 Setting up a legit service arbitrage business with all the legal requirements for less than $1,000 is possible.
 In comparison, it costs on average $275,000 to launch a restaurant, according to the Sage website.